-Your Success Gap represents scads of untapped potential and missed opportunities.
+The Success Gap represents scads of untapped potential and missed opportunities.

-An effective value proposition:
+An effective value proposition should:

-positions you as a clear answer to a specific set of commercial challenges
+position you as a clear answer to a specific set of commercial challenges

-establishes your unique point of difference, and
+establish your unique point of difference, and

-weaves a clear narrative through your career history, positioning each career move as strategically relevant to your intended direction.
+weave a clear narrative through your career history, positioning each career move as strategically relevant to your intended direction.

 This value proposition then needs to be intentionally disseminated across every touch point of your personal brand.
 Specifically, your:

 (optionally) thought leadership pieces, websites, evidence of speaking engagements and mentions in the media

 These 5 steps will get you moving in the right direction:

 Take an honest look at your resume.
 Does it do justice to your career, or does it sell you short?
 Does it make you look different to another, similarly qualified candidate?
 Does it speak into the needs of hiring managers?
 If not, rewrite it – or hire us to do it for you.